Smith & Wesson Shield X Upgrades | NDZ Parts

 As someone who spends their days working hands-on with premium aftermarket parts and upgrades, I have a front-row seat to see what shooters value—and where pistols like the Shield X can go even further.
 In this article, I’ll walk you through what makes the Shield X tick, share my firsthand impressions from testing at the range, dive into the available upgrades (especially from NDZ Performance), and put all this in context for those looking to build the ultimate EDC setup.
 Let’s dig in!

-Methodology: How We Review and Upgrade the Smith & Wesson Shield X
+How Does NDZ Evaluate and Upgrade the Smith & Wesson Shield X?

 When I get my hands on a new firearm like the Shield X, I like to experience it just the way most shooters would.
 That means I skip the safe queens and bring the pistol straight to the range for some live fire testing after a basic inspection.
 The goal is to get a true feel for the out-of-the-box experience, then gauge how upgrades—like optics cover plates and rear slide plates from NDZ Performance—can enhance function and style.